-Can you imagine million of people brought together by the same feeling?
-Such are the Pilgrimage of Zapopan, the third most important pilgrimage in the whole country.
-You do not need to be a parishioner, just allow yourself to feel the devotion of thousands of people towards “La Generala”, as many call Our Lady of the Immaculate Conception.
+Can you imagine millions of people participating in the same procession?
+This is the Pilgrimage of Zapopan, declared since 2019 as Intangible Cultural Heritage.
+You do not need to be a parishioner or believer, just feel the expressions of affection and devotion that thousands of people dedicate to “La Generala” or “La Pacificadora”, as many call Our Lady of the Immaculate Conception or Expectation.

-Every October 12 “La Generala” begins her tour in the Metropolitan Cathedral of Guadalajara.
-At dawn, more than 16 thousand dancers make their way through the street.
-A large contingent is formed when artisans, merchants, and parishioners from all over the country come together during 7 km of pilgrimage.
+“La Generala” begins its tour at the Guadalajara Metropolitan Cathedral.
+At dawn, more than 16 thousand dancers from different regions of the country, brighten their journey.
+A large contingent is formed to accompany the tour: artisans, merchants, parishioners from all over the country come together for 7 km.

-The final point is the Basilica of Zapopan, a most imposing construction built between 1690 and 1730, flanked by the Franciscan convent and built with beautiful regional quarry, home of the virgin Zapopan.
-Far from being lost in time, this pilgrimage tradition of pilgrimage brings together even more and more people, year after year in this exciting journey.
+The final point is the Zapopan Basilica, an imposing baroque construction, built between 1690 and 1730, flanked by the Franciscan convent and built with the region’s beautiful quarry, home of the Virgin of Zapopan.
+The tradition of pilgrimage continues to grow, inheriting traditions from the next generations.